-The Planning Proposal provides a balanced solution to allowing the wedding/ event industry to operate in the Shire while protecting rural amenity, ensuring that the rural areas continue to be great places to live.
+The proposed LEP amendment and associated DCP provisions provide a balanced solution to allowing the wedding/ event industry to operate in the Shire while protecting rural amenity, ensuring that the rural areas continue to be great places to live.

 Q4.
 Is the planning proposal consistent with a council's local strategy or other local strategic plan?